Buðli

-Buðli or Budli is the name of one or two legendary kings from the Scandinavian Legendary sagas.
+Buðli or Budli is the name of one or two legendary kings from the Scandinavian legendary sagas.

 Ásmundar saga kappabana

-According to the Ásmundar saga kappabana, Buðli was a Swedish king, and the father of Hildr.
+According to the Ásmundar saga kappabana, Buðli was a Swedish king and the father of Hildr.

 The saga relates that Hildr married Helgi, the son of Hildebrand, the king of the Huns.
 Helgi and Hildr had a son who was raised by his paternal grandfather and named Hildebrand after him.

 Hildebrand became a great warrior and was called the Hunnish champion.
-When his father Helgi had fallen in a war, his maternal grandfather, the Swedish king Buðli, was killed by a Danish king by the name Alf.
-This Alf took Hildrebrand's mother Hildr captive and gave her to the champion Aki with whom she had the son Asmund who is the protagonist of the saga.
+When his father, Helgi, had fallen in a war, his maternal grandfather, the Swedish King Buðli, was killed by a Danish king by the name of Alf.
+This Alf took Hildrebrand's mother, Hildr, captive and gave her to the champion Aki with whom she had a son, Asmund, who is the protagonist of the saga.

 Völsunga saga

 In the Völsunga saga, Buðli was the father of Brynhildr (Brünnehilde).